MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

 > *Automatic Packet Reporting System* is an amateur radio-based system for real time digital communications of information of immediate value in the local area.
 Data can include object Global Positioning System coordinates, weather station telemetry, text messages, announcements, queries, and other telemetry.

-What I think it is:

-> APRS is an amateur radio protocol that is really cool and awesome and makes me look like an real Engineer.

 The APRS protocol was developed by [TAPR (Tucson Amateur Packet Radio)](https://www.tapr.org/aprs_information.html).

 The specification versions: